-The Talend Aggregate row or tAggregateRow field used to perform Aggregations on numerical column data based on the given grouping column and returns the output.
+The Talend Aggregate row or tAggregateRow field is used to perform Aggregations on numerical column data based on the given grouping column and returns the output.
 We can use this Talend Aggregate Row field to find the Sum of sales by Region, Total orders by State provinces, etc.

 In this Talend Aggregate row example, we used the SQL Server database Customer table.
 The below screenshot shows the data inside that table.